square/stoic/docs/JVMTI.md

    frames from the bottom of the stack to frame we wish to access.
 The implementation computes the depth on-demand and uses this when calling JVMTI. e.g. `nativeGetLocalObject`
 3. Callbacks are invoked on the thread that generates them.
+4. Since everything is in-process, there can only be one VirtualMachine, so its a singleton.

 ## JVMTI/JPDA links
 https://www.pnfsoftware.com/blog/debugging-android-apps-on-android-pie-and-above/